-- 2.1 Three violations of Class! behaviors - 2.2 Creating a disturbance in the class and/or on the campus - 2.3 Creating a disturbance at a school sponsored activity
+- 2.1 Three violations of Class! behaviors - 2.2 Creating a disturbance in the class and/or on the campus - 2.3 Creating a disturbance at a school sponsored activity - 2.4 Trespassing (entering or remaining on school campus without permission while on suspension) - 2.5 Written or verbal proposition to engage in sexual act - 2.6 Inappropriate touching or advances with sexual overtures

-- 2.4 Trespassing (entering or remaining on school campus without permission while on suspension) - 2.5 Written or verbal proposition to engage in sexual act - 2.6 appropriate touching or advances with sexual overtures Leaving campus without permission - 2.7 Intentional disrespect for authority/willful disobedience/persistent disobedience that interferes with the well being of other students or that prevents the teacher from carrying on class activities - 2.8 Using or possessing tobacco products, matches or lighter - 2.9 Use of profane or obscene language - 2.10 Fighting - 2.11 Harassment, intimidation, and bullying of students by otherstudents - 2.12 Possession of stolen property - 2.13 Theft (stealing) of an amount of money less than \$100.00, or an object valued at less than \$100.00 - 2.14 Inappropriate behavior on field trips - 2.15 Assault (verbal threats) to any charter school employee or board member - 2.16 Major disruption on a school bus or RTA bus - 2.17 Battery (without bodily injury) on another student - 2.18 Vandalism of school employee's property or other students' property, textbooks, or other articles of value - 2.19 Any other offense which the principal judges is similar to the existing Class II behaviors
+- 2.7 Leaving campus without permission - 2.8 Intentional disrespect for authority/willful disobedience/persistent disobedience that interferes with the well being of other students or that prevents the teacher from carrying on class activities - 2.9 Using or possessing tobacco products, matches or lighter - 2.10 Use of profane or obscene language - 2.11 Fighting - 2.12 Harassment, intimidation, and bullying of students by other students - 2.13 Possession of stolen property - 2.14 Theft (stealing) of an amount of money less than \$100.00, or an object valued at less than \$100.00 - 2.15 Inappropriate behavior on field trips - 2.16 Assault (verbal threats) to any charter school employee or board member - 2.17 Major disruption on a school bus or RTA bus - 2.18 Battery (without bodily injury) on another student - 2.19 Vandalism of school employee's property or other students' property, textbooks. or other articles of value - 2.20 Any other offense which the principal judges is similar to the existing Class II behaviors